 Containing more than just aromatic herbs, this frittata also includes walnuts and black pepper, which give it an extra versatile layer of flavor and texture.
 As it is already so flavorful, you can eat it as a side dish or with some pita bread for a light breakfast or small appetizer.

 18. Israeli Salad

-Bring summer to your kitchen with this salad.
-It is a fresh and healthy mixture of cucumbers and tomatoes drenched in olive oil and lemon juice.
+With cucumbers and tomatoes drenched in olive oil and lemon juice, this healthy side dish will bring summer to your kitchen.
 You are free to add anything else to make the dish more diverse.
 Some common suggestions are chickpeas, bell peppers, and feta cheese.

 You can eat this salad as a side to any dish because of how light and simple it is.
 It’s especially good to go with heavier meals like grilled meat or kebabs.
 The refreshing taste helps to lighten up the overall meal without disrupting any other flavor.

 Fresh, cool, and creamy, this Lebanese yogurt sauce is the perfect companion for all your summer feasts.
 It can be made with just a few simple ingredients and takes almost no time at all

 You can use this sauce in a lot of different ways.
 It works great as a side dish for grilled meat, dressing for summer salads, dips for all your crunchy snacks, or even as a sandwich spread.
 Serve it with some toasted bread to have a unique appetizer to start all your meals with.

 It’s impossible to talk about Middle Eastern cuisine without mentioning hummus.
 This is a classic and well-loved dip made from chickpeas, garlic, tahini, and various fresh herbs.
 It’s thick in consistency with a savory taste that wonderfully complements everything it goes with.